prakashraman/notes/README.md

  | | | | (_) | ||  __/\__ \
  |_| |_|\___/ \__\___||___/

-Usage: index [options] [command]
+Usage: npx pr-notes command

 Options:
   -h, --help      display help for command

 Commands:
   setup           sets up the structure.
-You don't need to run this more than once notes:create           creates a new note notes:list             list all the notes notes:publish|publish  publishes the notes to dist folder help [command]         display help for command
+You don't need to run this more than once notes:create    creates a new note notes:list      list all the notes publish         publishes the notes to dist folder help [command]  display help for command
 ```

 ### 1. Setup the blog